Pasture Mixes and Forage Grasses

 G-3 Pasture™ Mix

-This widely adapted pasture mix contains a blend of cool season grasses that perform extremely well under a variety of conditions.
-G-3 shows drought tolerance, excellent palatability and high forage yield.
+This widely adapted pasture mix contains a blend of cool-season grasses that perform extremely well under various conditions.
+G-3 shows drought tolerance, excellent palatability, and high forage yield.

 Sold in 25 lb. and 50 lb. bags.
 Plant 12 to 15 lbs per acre.